South Korea, U.S. to resume major field training during combined military drills

 The allies are set to kick off their annual summertime exercises next month, after South Korean President Yoon Suk-yeol, who took office in May, vowed to "normalise" joint drills and boost deterrence against the North.

-South Korea and the United States plan to conduct 11 joint field exercises including one brigade-level, the ministry said, adding they will also stage regiment-level field exercises.
+South Korea and the United States plan to conduct 11 joint field exercises including one of brigade-level this summer, the ministry said.
+It said they aim to hold more joint field exercises of regiment-level or higher.

+"We plan to stage combined air carrier strike group training and drills for amphibious operations at an early date, among others," South Korean Defence Minister Lee Jong-sup told reporters after briefing Yoon on policy matters.

 The two sides had scaled back their combined military drills in recent years due to COVID-19 and efforts to lower tensions with the North.